microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 It is thus paramount to develop an imaging method allowing for the assessment of tumor vasculature in the bone without relying on such a decalcification step.
 In this manuscript, we present such a method for visualizing intratumoral vasculature and extensive defects in  mineralized bone tissue.

-The problem of contrasting the vasculature becomes even further compounded in the presence of a metal implant.
+The problem of contrasting the vasculature becomes even further compounded in the presence of a metal implant, for example when studying vascularization in the jaw.
+The craniofacial skeleton---including the mandible---is a frequent location for distraction osteogenesis as well as other forms of bone regeneration and repair, for which vascularization is believed to be of paramount importance [@doi:10.1007/s10456-017-9541-1; @doi:10.1055/s-0032-1329540].
-Even though such implants have revolutionized the treatment of patients with missing teeth or injured joints and bones [@doi:10.1111/cpr.12578; @doi:10.1016/j.biomaterials.2016.01.016], they are problematic for tomographic image acquisition.
+Even though dental implants have revolutionized the treatment of patients with missing teeth or injured joints and bones [@doi:10.1111/cpr.12578; @doi:10.1016/j.biomaterials.2016.01.016], they are problematic for tomographic image acquisition.
 Due to their large X-ray absorption, metal implants produce beam hardening, partial volume and low signal artifacts in the resulting tomographic datasets [@isbn:0819444251].
 Interactions occurring at the tissue-implant interface are widely believed to play a crucial role in the success of implant placement and healing [@doi:10.1111/cpr.12578; @doi:10.1016/j.actbio.2018.06.023].
 High resolution tomographic imaging of the tissue-implant interface is complicated due to the aforementioned artifacts from the metal implants.
 Imaging with increased acceleration voltage and at small resolutions alleviates these imaging artifacts.
-MicroCT imaging ist the only available approach to non-destructively investigate the intact bone-implant interface in both 3D [@doi:10.1111/cpr.12578] and in proximity to the implant surface (i.e. closer than 100 µm).
+MicroCT imaging is the only available approach to non-destructively investigate the intact bone-implant interface in both 3D [@doi:10.1111/cpr.12578] and in proximity to the implant surface (i.e. closer than 100 µm).

 Beyond studying the anatomy and physiology of angiogenesis and vasculature of the bone itself, the contribution of the vascular component in the healing process around bone-borne implants is also considered an area of study meriting further experimentation [@doi:10.1152/ajpcell.00195.2022; @doi:10.1111/jcpe.12424].
 To date, only few studies tried to assess and visualize the vasculature surrounding implants using microCT imaging, for examples see [@doi:10.1016/j.cellsig.2020.109873], where Wang et al. assessed a region of 100 μm around the implant surface and [@doi:10.1038/s41592-021-01363-5], where Bhargava et al. present VascuViz, a pipeline for vascular systems biology and compare it to other vascular imaging workflows.
 Both these studies image the samples at approximately 7 μm voxel size, inhibiting the assessment of microvessels with a diameter of approximately 40 µm or less.
 To the best of our knowledge, no study has managed to resolve the microvascular component in a large animal model due to the technical limitations of the perfused contrast agent and the applied microCT imaging technique.

+The Göttingen Minipig is widely recognized as a valuable large animal model in preclinical dental and orofacial research, mainly because of its anatomical similarities to humans [@doi:10.1111/j.1601-0825.2006.01337.x; @doi:10.22203/eCM.v013a01; @doi:10.1201/b11356-37].
+Its bone structure and bone remodeling processes closely resemble those of humans, further enhancing its suitability for such studies, including ours.

 The present study introduces the polymer-based contrast agent µAngiofil for high-resolution microCT-based visualization of microvasculature within bone tissue in small and large animal models, both with and without decalcification of the bone.
 Moreover, we show that µAngiofil is suitable for simultaneous imaging and subsequent analysis of peri-implant hard and soft tissues as well as their vascularization in the vicinity of metal implants in a large animal model.